Davi-Lorena/Formul-rio-de-matr-cula/README.md

 ## Features 🦾

-- Desktop-only layout: The UI is designed specifically for desktop screens.
+- Responsive layout: The UI is designed for desktop and mobile screens.
 - Basic form input types: The form supports a variety of input types as listed above.

 ## Contributing 🤼‍♂️